ThinkinCoin/website/wp-content/plugins/mycred-tutor-lms-gamification-in-elearning/readme.txt

 == Changelog ==

+= 1.0.2 =
+TWEAK - Added compatibility for the myCred v2.6.

 = 1.0.1 =
-New – Compatible with WordPress 6.2
+New – Compatible with WordPress 6.1.1

 = 1.0 =
 * Initial release.